DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 * Sensors
 * Signals

-Note that these Objects don't have to be added before the sequence in which you use it.
+Note that these objects don't have to be added before the sequence in which you use it, but it is good practice to do so.

 ----